-2.4 Conduct of Council Meetings
+2.4 Conduct of Board Meetings

-- (1) The Council may meet or adjourn as it sees fit, including meeting by any combination of councillors attending in person or by Electronic Means. - (2) The Council may adopt or establish policies, procedures, or rules of order, consistent with the PGA, applicable regulations, and the Bylaws, for the purpose of regulating the conduct of a meeting of the Council. - (3) [Repealed 2021-07-14]. - (4) A meeting of the Council is open to the public. - (5) Despite subsection (4), the Council is authorized to hold any meeting or a portion of any meeting in the absence of the public or any other person who is not a councillor pursuant to section 35(2) of the PGA [Bylaws of council].
+- (1) The Board may meet or adjourn as it sees fit, including meeting by any combination of Board Members attending in person or by Electronic Means. - (2) The Board may adopt or establish policies, procedures, or rules of order, consistent with the PGA, applicable regulations, and the Bylaws, for the purpose of regulating the conduct of a meeting of the Board. - (3) [Repealed 2021-07-14]. - (4) A meeting of the Board is open to the public. - (5) Despite subsection (4), the Board is authorized to hold any meeting or a portion of any meeting in the absence of the public or any other person who is not a Board Member pursuant to section 35(2) of the PGA [Bylaws of council].

-- (6) The Executive Director must - (a) call a meeting of the Council at the request of the president of the Council or any 3 councillors, and - (b) provide reasonable written notice to the Council of the date, hour, place, and purpose of a meeting of the Council. - (7) At a meeting of the Council, if neither the president of the Council nor the vice president of the Council attend the meeting in person or by Electronic Means at its appointed time, the Council may choose one of their number to chair the meeting, and the chair so chosen may exercise all of the functions and authority of the president of the Council for the conduct of the meeting. - (8) Questions arising at a meeting of the Council must be decided by a majority of the voting councillors attending in person or by Electronic Means, who may each cast one vote on a matter put to a vote. - (9) Despite subsection (8), the chair of a meeting of the Council may only vote on a matter put to a vote in the case of an equality of votes, in which case the chair will have a casting vote. - (10) A resolution that is assented to and adopted by the councillors in writing, although not passed at a meeting of the Council, is of the same force and effect as if it had been duly passed at a meeting of the Council. - (11) The Executive Director must ensure that minutes are taken at each meeting of the Council.
+- (6) The Executive Director must - (a) call a meeting of the Board at the request of the Board Chair or any 3 Board Members, and - (b) provide reasonable written notice to the Board of the date, hour, place, and purpose of a meeting of the Board. - (7) At a meeting of the Board, if neither the Board Chair nor the Board Vice Chair attend the meeting in person or by Electronic Means at its appointed time, the Board may choose one of their number to chair the meeting and exercise all of the functions and authority of the Board Chair for the conduct of the meeting. - (8) Questions arising at a meeting of the Board must be decided by a majority of the voting Board Members attending in person or by Electronic Means, who may each cast one vote on a matter put to a vote. - (9) Despite subsection (8), the chair of a meeting of the Board may only vote on a matter put to a vote in the case of an equality of votes, in which case the chair will have a casting vote. - (10) A resolution that is assented to and adopted by the Board Members in writing, although not passed at a meeting of the Board, is of the same force and effect as if it had been duly passed at a meeting of the Board. - (11) The Executive Director must ensure that minutes are taken at each meeting of the Board.